rbuzatto/portfolio-project/README.md

 This is a project for a personal portfolio.

-It's is built up on NextJS.
-It features a language toggle option, where its chosen value is persisted with localStorage.
+It's built up on NextJS.
+It features language toggle option and animations on scroll.